-Prior to joining Imperial College London, Dr Kierkegaard worked at the University of Michigan, where he examined the mechanisms underpinning clinical decision-making and physician social networks in secondary care settings.
+Prior to joining Imperial College London, Dr Kierkegaard was based at the University of Michigan, where he examined the mechanisms underpinning clinical decision-making and physician social networks in secondary care settings.
 He holds a doctorate from the University of Copenhagen with a specialization in health informatics (digital health).

 - Community-Based Participatory Research